liuyuchenzh/webpack-upload-plugin/README.md

 > `src` and `dist` work best with absolute path!
 >
 > This plugin doesn't work well with `UglifyJs` plugin!
+Use `beforeUpload` if you want to compress anyway.
 >
 > Pay extra attention to your `publicPath` field of `webpack.config.js`, `''` is likely the best choice.